 Tell us about yourself – education, automotive related skills, car/motorcycling experience.

 I am Mayur Patil, active Director and Founder of Small Spark Concepts®.
-A mechanical engineer by degree who further studied chemical and textile engineering to give life to my passion project.
-I have also worked with different companies to learn the business insights.
+A mechanical engineer by degree.
+I further studied chemical and textile engineering to give life to my passion project.
+Also, I’ve worked with different companies to learn the business insights.

 Automotive Acquaintance – how did you become an automotive enthusiast?